Eton Mess

 My Eton Mess consists of three key components: the meringue, the strawberries, and the whipped cream.
 To make this recipe, you will need:

-• Sugar – You’ll need granulated (or caster) for the meringue and the strawberry sauce, plus confectioner’s sugar to sweeten the whipped cream.
+- Sugar – You’ll need granulated (or caster) sugar for the meringue and the strawberry sauce, plus confectioner’s sugar to sweeten the whipped cream.

-• Fresh strawberries – Some to make a strawberry sauce, plus more for assembly and garnish.
+- Fresh Strawberries – Some to make a strawberry sauce, plus more for assembly and garnish.
+If you have some berries left over, you can make my strawberry galette or strawberry muffins, too.

-• Whipping cream – A.k.a. heavy cream in the US.
+- Whipping Cream – Or heavy cream, in the US.
 It only takes a few minutes to whip your own cream, and it’s so much better than the canned, store-bought kind.

 Assembling the Eton Mess

-To asssemble your parfaits, you will need some kind of glasses or vessels.
-I used 4-inch tall stemless wine glasses, but any similarly-sized glass jars, cups, or drinking glasses will work just fine.
+Choose the right glasses.
+To assemble your parfaits, you will need some kind of glasses or vessels.
+I used 4-inch tall stemless wine glasses, but any similarly-sized glass jars, cups, or drinking glasses will work, too.

+Assemble just before serving.
 For best results, put the parfaits together just prior to serving.
-Do not assemble your Eton Mess too far in advance.
-If you do this, the moisture from the cream and berries will dissolve the meringue cookies, and you’ll find yourself with a mushy mess.
+If you try to assemble ahead of time, the moisture from the cream and berries will dissolve the meringue cookies, and you’ll find yourself with a mushy mess.

 Eton Mess Recipe Tips and Tricks

+Substitute store-bought.
 As a shortcut, you can substitute store-bought meringue nests or meringue cookies for the homemade meringue cookies.
-If you’re in the UK, you’ll find meringue nests in most grocery stores.
+If you’re in the UK, you’ll find meringue nests in most supermarkets.
 In the US, Trader Joe’s makes and sells vanilla meringues.

 Avoid using canned whipped cream for this recipe.
 It’s not very stable, and there simply isn’t an easy way to fold the strawberry syrup into the squirty store-bought stuff.